Madhu94/EWI_Index_100/README.md

 FastAPI endpoints would be exposed on http://0.0.0.0:8000/docs.

 ## API Invocations

 (Dev mode - no auth)

 1. Build and construct index

+**Note** Fails for a date if build-index is not run for the the previous date.
+This means build-index needs to be run for consecutive dates from the base date onwards and not out of order.
+In production, we'd have alerts and monitoring to address any missing data like this, but in deveclopment, this makes for a less ideal DevEx.

 ```
 curl 'http://0.0.0.0:8000/build-index?start_date=2025-06-02&end_date=2025-06-05' \